 - The Housing Office will use the group's lottery numbers to rank each applicant group.

-- Results will be posted outside of the Housing Office after the applications are due and prior to the Housing Selection Night.
+- Results will be posted outside of the Housing Office after the applications are due and prior to the Room Selection Night.

-- Applicant groups not assigned to an apartment will attend Housing Selection Night to select a regular room.
+- Applicant groups not assigned to an apartment will attend Room Selection Night to select a regular room.